bemusic/bemuse/README.md

   * dependencies
     * list of objects
       * url: relative path to extra `.bemuse` file to load. [^1]
+      * size: to be able to display progress
       * type: list of resource types such as "bms", "keysound", "bga"
         * for efficiently loading needed resources
         * for example, dependencies without "bga" type will not be loaded when "bga" feature is turned off (or not implemented :trollface:)